bhavishyaone/aws-iot-device-sdk-js-v2/README.md

-# AWS IoT Device SDK for JavaScript v2
+fghj# AWS IoT Device SDK for JavaScript v2

 This document provides information about the AWS IoT device SDK for Javascript V2.
 This SDK is built on the [AWS Common Runtime](https://docs.aws.amazon.com/sdkref/latest/guide/common-runtime.html)